 In light of its commitment to international mobility within the subject areas it represents, the Association of Hispanists of Great Britain and Ireland (AHGBI) will offer funding for a grant to support an annual visiting fellowship, tenable in any UK or Irish university, or institution of higher education in the UK or Ireland, to enable outstanding academics in the field of Hispanic or Luso-Brazilian studies based in overseas universities to spend time at UK or Irish higher education institutions.
-The AHGBI is committed to supporting the initiative for three years in the first instance.
+The AHGBI has supported this initiative since 2016.
 The scheme is designed to support established and early career scholars, although exceptionally the AHGBI may be prepared to consider candidates—such as authors, artists—who do not hold a university post.

 Applicants will normally be notified of the outcome of their application within two months of the date of the application.